First aid trucks enter the desperate city of Madaya, a United Nations source says

 On Sunday, he said five people died in the past 48 hours, including a 9-year-old child.

-And when a child dies, the doctor said, it's likely his or her siblings will die soon, too.
-So families go door to door, urgently trying to gather what they can to feed the siblings.
+And when a child dies, the doctor said, it’s likely his or her siblings will die soon, too.
+So families go door to door, urgently trying to gather what they can to feed and save the siblings.

 ‘The tip of an iceberg’

 “These harrowing accounts of hunger represent the tip of an iceberg,” said Philip Luther, the Middle East director for Amnesty International.

 “Syrians are suffering and dying across the country because starvation is being used as a weapon of war by both the Syrian government and armed groups.”

 Luther accused both sides of “toying with the lives of hundreds of thousands of people” and said that starving civilians as a tactic in warfare is a war crime.

 More than 250,000 Syrians have been killed in the civil war, according to the United Nations, the vast majority dying violently.

 On Monday, activists said that 15 people – including at least 12 children – had been killed in an aerial bombardment on a school in the town of Enjarah on the western outskirts of Aleppo, the largest Syrian city, which is in the north of the country.

 The toll was likely to rise as there were many victims injured, and many remained missing under the rubble, the UK-based Syrian Observatory for Human Rights and activists on the ground told CNN.